What questions should I ask my wedding DJ?

 Absolutely.
 We can cater for pretty much anything; no request will be too “out there”.
 For weddings, we will generally be asked for a set on the commercial/pop/dance/r&b/old school classics-spectrum, but that’s not everyone’s cup of tea!
 If you and your partner have different tastes, combining the two genres will not only keep you both happy, but doubles the chances you’ll be playing something your guests approve of too!
 Any good company or DJ will want to talk with you in detail about your tastes and requirements.
 They should also be able to provide a variety of mixes and demos as a starting point, to help you identify exactly what you’re after, or to just give you ideas.

-Of course, and actually this is better.
+Of course.
 Whilst some couples like to dictate virtually every track (and this is their prerogative, its their wedding after all!), this can be a bit limiting for the DJ.
 If you’re paying for a reputable DJ, you’re paying for their experience.
 Good DJs will use a handful of your requests along with the information they have gleaned from discussions with you, to design a bespoke set, mixed to perfection, which really flows.
 The music should evolve over the course of the evening, never veering from the genre requested by you, but so much more than a sum of its parts.

 Again, this is where a reputable company will be apparent form the get-go.
 An experienced professional will be able to explain that most DJs work with either decks and mixer, or a laptop.
 That they can either plug into the PA (sound system) on-site, or supply their own.
 And they will be happy to liaise with your venue to see if using the on-site system is a possibility, if there is one.
 They will be able to guide you regarding speaker size, and lighting requirements.
 Equipment hire costs should be fully set out on your invoice with no surprises at the last minute.